Ashgate Primary School, with support from the British Council and Derby Diocese, is linked with two schools in Kolkata, India: St Thomas’ and Topsia.

 In January 2018, Miss Donnelly and Mrs Patrick visited Kolkata again and formed a new link with Topsia school, an informal school in slum in one of the poorest areas of the city.
 The headteacher, Rabia, tutors up to 60 pupils aged between 2 and 10 in a room the size of a small living room.
 If they can learn enough English, they have a better chance of being accepted in a formal school.
 Money raised by Ashgate purchased full school uniforms, shoes, lunch bags, water bottles, a shoe rack and ceiling fans for the school.

-This January, Mrs Patrick will visit Topsia again and will also be involved in teacher training days for approximately 45 teachers from Kolkata's slum schools.
+This January, Mrs Patrick visited Topsia again and was also involved in teacher training days for approximately 45 teachers from Kolkata's slum schools.
 See below for updates.

 Friday 18th January - 7pm